AWegnerGitHub/awegnergithub.github.io-content/2022_12_07_garden_two_year_review.md

 The question now: Would I get it again.
 Previously, I said that I [absolutely would][final].

 I would still do this again, but I think I'd get a smaller garden - something like the [one level garden][onelevel] of mine, or maybe the [personal sized garden][personalgarden] for a handful of lettuce heads.
 This isn't because I don't want to grow plants indoors and year round.
 It's because I can't utilize all of the space I have now.
 A completely full garden hasn't been productive for me.
-I leave space open every time I plants.
+I leave space open every time I plant.
 It's also due to the number of seeds that I've had not sprout.
-If I have less space to plant, I'll be a little more choosey on what I plants versus "I have some space available and might as well use it if these sprout".
+If I have less space to plant, I'll be a little more choosey on what I plant versus "I have some space available and might as well use it if these sprout".
 Additionally, the application changes have been very off putting.
 The new tray page is unusable and the inaccurate plant pages continue to be unhelpful.